-- T&E working crew can have a meal from the Traditional Dining menu at the Amtrak Business Travel rate. - Breakfast consists of one (1) breakfast entrée, one (1) Breakfast meat and one (1) non-alcoholic beverage \$10 - Lunch consists of one (1) lunch entrée with/without topping, one (1) dessert and one (1) non-alcoholic beverage \$15 - Dinner consists of one (1) dinner entrée with/without topping, one (1) appetizer, one (1) dessert and one (1) non-alcoholic beverage \$25 - Conductors, Assistant Conductors and Engineers eat their meals outside of the Dining Car.
+- T&E working crew can have a meal from the Traditional Dining menu at the Amtrak Business Travel rate. - Breakfast consists of one (1) breakfast entrée, one (1) Breakfast meat and one (1) non-alcoholic beverage \$10 - Lunch consists of one (1) lunch entrée with/without topping, one (1) dessert and one (1) non-alcoholic beverage \$15 - Dinner consists of one (1) dinner entrée with/without topping, one (1) appetizer, one (1) dessert and one (1) non-alcoholic beverage \$25 - Conductors, Assistant Conductors and Engineers can eat their meals in the Dining Car in between or after meal periods. - Conductors, Assistant Conductors and Engineers can have their meals to go if they don't want to eat in the Dining Car.